guybedford/es-module-shims/README.md

 importShim.addImportMap(importMap);
 ```

-### Dynamic Import
+### Shim Import

-> Stability: Stable browser standard

-Dynamic `import(...)` within any modules loaded will be rewritten as `importShim(...)` automatically
-providing full support for all es-module-shims features through dynamic import.
+Dynamic `import(...)` within any modules loaded will be rewritten as `importShim(...)` automatically providing full support for all es-module-shims features through dynamic import.

 To load code dynamically (say from the browser console), `importShim` can be called similarly: